Evolution of the magnetic field in neutron stars: General equations

 is the electric current density [note that ${\rm div} \, {\pmb j}=0$ in view of Eq.\ (\ref{rotB})].
 Finally, the source $\Delta \Gamma_\alpha$ in the continuity equation (\ref{cont}) appears due to non-equilibrium processes of particle mutual transformations (e.g., non-equilibrium Urca processes \cite{ykgh01}).
 Note that we neglected the displacement current in Eq.\ (\ref{rotB}) and assumed the quasineutrality condition (\ref{quasi}), which is a perfect approximation for slow processes we are interested in (see, e.g., Ref.\ \cite{ll60} for justification of this assumption).

 The system of equations (\ref{main1})--(\ref{quasi}) is rather general but it is too complex.
-It can be further simplified if the hydrodynamic description of the system is justified, i.e.\ if the inter-particle collisions are so frequent, that $\tau_{\alpha\beta}\lll \tau_{\rm B}$, where $\tau_{\rm B}$ is a typical timescale of the problem (in our case, it is the magnetic field evolution timescale).
-Then one can introduce the macroscopic velocity of the flow ${\pmb U}$ according to~\cite{ys91a}
+It can be further simplified if the hydrodynamic description of the system is justified, i.e.\ if the inter-particle collisions are so frequent, that $\tau_{\alpha\beta}\ll \tau_{\rm B}$ (see Sec.\ \ref{example}), where $\tau_{\rm B}$ is a typical timescale of the problem (in our case, it is the magnetic field evolution timescale).
+Then the velocities ${\pmb u}_\alpha$ of different particle species $\alpha$ are very close to one another (e.g., Ref.\ \cite{braginskii65}), so that it is convenient to introduce the macroscopic velocity of the flow ${\pmb U}$ according to~\cite{ys91a}

 and replace Eq.\ (\ref{main1}) with